yanxi-chen/Trinity-RFT/README.md

-## News
+## 🚀 News

+* [2025-07] Trinity-RFT v0.2.0 is released.
 * [2025-07] We update the [technical report](https://arxiv.org/abs/2505.17826) (arXiv v2) with new features, examples, and experiments.
 * [2025-06] Trinity-RFT v0.1.1 is released.
 * [2025-05] We release Trinity-RFT v0.1.0 and a technical report.
 * [2025-04] The initial codebase of Trinity-RFT is open.

-## What is Trinity-RFT, and why?
+## 💡 What is Trinity-RFT?

 Trinity-RFT is a general-purpose, flexible and easy-to-use framework for reinforcement fine-tuning (RFT) of large language models (LLM).
-It can be easily adapted for diverse application scenarios, and serve as a unified platform for exploring advanced RL paradigms in the [era of experience](https://storage.googleapis.com/deepmind-media/Era-of-Experience%20/The%20Era%20of%20Experience%20Paper.pdf).
+It is designed to support diverse application scenarios and serve as a unified platform for exploring advanced RL paradigms in the [era of experience](https://storage.googleapis.com/deepmind-media/Era-of-Experience%20/The%20Era%20of%20Experience%20Paper.pdf).

-### Key Features
+## ✨ Key Features

-* **An RFT-core that unifies and generalizes diverse RL modes:** supports synchronous/asynchronous, on-policy/off-policy, and online/offline training;
+* **Unified RFT Core:**

-allows rollout and training to run separately and scale up independently on different devices.
+  Supports *synchronous/asynchronous*, *on-policy/off-policy*, and *online/offline* training.
+Rollout and training can run separately and scale independently on different devices.

+* **First-Class Agent-Environment Interaction:**

-* **Agent-environment interaction as a first-class citizen:** gracefully handles challenges like lagged environmental feedback, long-tailed latencies, and environment/agent failures.
+  Handles lagged feedback, long-tailed latencies, and agent/env failures gracefully.
+Supports multi-turn agent-env interaction.

+* **Optimized Data Pipelines:**

-* **Systematic data pipelines optimized for RFT:** regards rollout tasks and experiences as dynamic assets to be actively managed (e.g., prioritization, cleaning, augmentation) throughout the RFT lifecycle.
+  Treats rollout tasks and experiences as dynamic assets, enabling active management (prioritization, cleaning, augmentation) throughout the RFT lifecycle.

+* **User-Friendly Design:**

-* **User-friendliness as a top priority:** modular and decoupled design for easy adoption and development;
-rich graphical user interfaces for low-code usage.
+  Modular and decoupled architecture for easy adoption and development, plus rich graphical user interfaces for low-code usage.

 <p align="center">